About Norfolk Sister City Association

 - Educate youth about global citizenship through NSCA’s Young Global Citizen Program

-- Facilitate economic and humanitarian opportunities between Norfolk and its sister cities
+- Facilitate a broad range of linkages between Norfolk and its sister cities

 About Sister Cities International